-The applicant must demonstrate growth and competence in church ministry and leadership.
-He must give evidence of the potential to minister effectively while successfully completing doctoral studies.
-The applicant must be engaged in vocational ministry when he enters the program.
-If at any time he leaves vocational ministry, he may be suspended from the program.
-The applicant must secure the endorsement of his church or other ministry to pursue the D.Min. degree.
-References from others who know his ministry will also be required.
+Applicants must demonstrate growth and competence in church or parachurch ministry and leadership.
+They must give evidence of the potential to minister effectively while successfully completing doctoral studies.
+Applicants must be engaged in vocational ministry when entering the program.
+If at any time they leave vocational ministry, they may be suspended from the program.
+Applicants must secure the endorsement of their church or other ministry to pursue the Doctor of Ministry program.
+References from others who know their ministry will also be required.